transimmanence/transimmanence/README.md

 1) the reality of the unfolding as a dynamic, ever-changing process that we participate in,
 2) the fundamental interconnectedness of all phenomena within this unfolding, and,
 3) the value of minimizing suffering, promoting well-being, and enabling efflorescence for all beings.
-This is not presented as an externally imposed moral code, but as an ethical orientation that arises naturally from the recognition of our shared existence.
+This is not presented as an externally imposed moral code, but as an ethical orientation that arises naturally out of pragmatism from the recognition of our shared existence.

 These premises are considered experiential and relational, rather than claims about the ultimate nature of reality "in itself."
 While these premises may not be immediately obvious in everyday experience, they are revealed through the practices of transimmanence, such as Present Moment Awareness, Radical Questioning, and Seeing the Game Engine.